-- Plug the coach into shore power (if available) or start the generator to increase the voltage for better slideout operation. - 4.
-Look at the "reveal" or "gap" of the two vertical wall trims around the slideouts to make sure there is plenty of clearance so the trim will not rub when extending the slideout.
+Plug the coach into shore power (if available) or start the generator to increase the velters for better slides increase the voltage for better slideout operation.

+- 4. Look at the "reveal" or "gap" of the two vertical wall trims around the slideouts to make sure there is plenty of clearance so the trim will not rub when extending the slideout.
 If the gap looks good, then the slideout can be operated. - Note: Most often the gap will look best when sitting on the tires with the air suspension inflated (at ride-height), and not on the jacks.